app.loshadki

 Create Reddit app

-You don’t have to keep the Web App in the Dock all the time, you can just right-click on it and unselect Keep in Dock.
-The app will be saved us ~/Applications/Reddit.app (in your user folder, not the /Applications).
+You don’t have to keep the Web App in the Dock all the time - you can just right-click on it and unselect Keep in Dock.
+The app will be saved as ~/Applications/Reddit.app (in your user folder, not /Applications).

-In the OpenIn we will add this application as a Browser application as well.
+In OpenIn we will add this application as a Browser application as well.

 • Go to the Browsers tab.